jbpost2/ST-370/README.md

 - PCM2b

+    + Review points are not relevant so that needs to be updated
+    + Extra examples could be formatted better, slide names changed

+- PCM2c

-    + I don't think the revie wpoints are relevant so that needs to be updated
+    + Review points are not relevant so that needs to be updated
     + Extra examples could be formatted better, slide names changed